- Arrives as a HTML email with a varied subject line. The HTML code in the email references an inline GIF graphic.

 - If the email is opened, an instance of the default browser will initiate and may display an official looking document.
-The source of the document supposedly being from CitiBank.
+The source of the document supposedly being from the banking institution itself.

-- Inside the official looking document will be a hyperlink that, on the surface, looks like it points to CitiBank.
+- Inside the official looking document will be a hyperlink that, on the surface, looks like it points to the actual banking institution.
 This link only looks that way -- underneath it points to a different web site altogether.